What's important to us?

 "Trinity" is who we worship.
 We believe that God is three, yet one (Tri = three, "unity" = one.
 We don't entirely understand the Trinity, but we are constantly striving to embrace the mystery of these divine faith expressions.

-"Church" means that we are a gathering or assembly of people who talk about God in the same way.
+"Church" means that we are a gathering of people who talk about God in the same way.
 We profess our faith when we are gathered together.
 "Church" can also be used to describe the building property in which we gather, but the primary function of "church" is as the PEOPLE of GOD.

 Who was Jesus?

 Jesus was a man who lived about two thousand years ago.
 We know about him through the Bible, which contains first-hand accounts of what he did and taught.
 Jesus was also mentioned outside the Bible by historians of the time, so we know he actually existed.